NFV Platform Design: A Survey: Taxonomy of NFV platforms

 Several platforms are dedicated to performance characterization. \textbf{NFV-vital}~\cite{cao2015nfv} is among the earliest efforts towards VNF performance characterization.
 It implements four components that can be seamlessly integrated into an ETSI-compatible NFV platform.
-With NFV-vital, users can specify their deployment and workload configurations, which are interpreted by the NFV-vital orchestrator to setup VNF and generate the workload accordingly.
-NFV-vital orchestrator receives statistics at runtime and performs posttest analysis.
+With NFV-vital, users can specify their deployment and workload configurations, which the NFV-vital orchestrator interprets to set up VNFs and generate the workload accordingly.
+NFV-vital orchestrator receives statistics at runtime and performs post-test analysis.
 A similar design pattern is also adopted by several other platforms. {\bf Gym}~\cite{rosa2017take} is designed for automatic VNF performance benchmarking.
 It embraces a modular architecture with an extensible set of benchmarking tools and a simple messaging subsystem for remote procedure calls.
-It further provides a means for data post-processing and result visualization. {\bf Du et al.}~\cite{du2018service} builds a benchmarking framework on OPNFV clearwater platform.
-They leverage the Microservice architecture to integrate existing open-source tools to realize comprehensive tests under varied traffic loads and fault conditions. \textbf{ConMon}~\cite{moradi2017conmon} is a distributed framework to monitor the performance of containerized VNFs.
-It dynamically discovers and monitors the communication between containers, and executes network monitoring functions inside a standby container interconnected through a virtual switch. \textbf{Symperf}~\cite{rath2017symperf} predicts VNF runtime performance and functional behaviors under various traffic dynamics through code analysis. \textbf{KOMon}~\cite{geissler2019komon} is a kernel-based online monitoring tool to measure packet processing times imposed by the target VNF.
-Instead of merely focusing on individual VNFs, several platforms capable of characterizing performance for SFCs.
-For example, \textbf{SFCPerf}~\cite{sanz2018sfcperf} is purposed for automated SFC performance evaluation.
+It further provides a means for data post-processing and visualization of results. {\bf Du et al.}~\cite{du2018service} builds a benchmarking framework on OPNFV clearwater platform.
+They leverage a microservice architecture to integrate existing open-source tools, enabling comprehensive testing under varied traffic loads and fault conditions. \textbf{ConMon}~\cite{moradi2017conmon} is a distributed framework to monitor the performance of containerized VNFs.
+It dynamically discovers and monitors communication between containers and executes network monitoring functions within a standby container interconnected via a virtual switch. \textbf{Symperf}~\cite{rath2017symperf} predicts VNF runtime performance and functional behaviors under various traffic dynamics through code analysis. \textbf{KOMon}~\cite{geissler2019komon} is a kernel-based online monitoring tool to measure packet processing times imposed by the target VNF.
+Rather than focusing solely on individual VNFs, several platforms can characterize SFC performance.
+For example, \textbf{SFCPerf}~\cite{sanz2018sfcperf} is proposed for automated SFC performance evaluation.
 Similar to NFV-vital, it has a control module that receives a user-specified configuration file and deploys the corresponding service chain in the target infrastructure.
-The control module subsequently collects concerning statistics to perform data analysis and visualization. \textbf{NFVPerf}~\cite{naik2016nfvperf} is able to detect performance bottlenecks on a service chain by monitoring inter-component communication. \textbf{Perfsight}~\cite{wu2015perfsight} also aggregates execution information from various components along the data path to diagnose performance issues. \textbf{VBaaS}~\cite{rosa2015vbaas} profiles SFC performance for distributed NFVI. certification of VNFs and NFVI PoPs as performance profiles; fine-tuning choices of VBaaS results with tailor-made PoPs.
+The control module subsequently collects data for analysis and visualization. \textbf{NFVPerf}~\cite{naik2016nfvperf} is able to detect performance bottlenecks on a service chain by monitoring inter-component communication. \textbf{Perfsight}~\cite{wu2015perfsight} also aggregates execution information from various components along the data path to diagnose performance issues. \textbf{VBaaS}~\cite{rosa2015vbaas} profiles SFC performance for distributed NFVI. certification of VNFs and NFVI PoPs as performance profiles; fine-tuning choices of VBaaS results with tailor-made PoPs.
 VBaaS processes can be defined as simple tasks in common workflows of collection, synchronization, integration, and export for benchmark analysis.
-Places, where these tasks can take place, would be defined according to VBaaS profiles, orchestrator policies, and infrastructure capabilities
+Locations where these tasks can take place would be defined according to VBaaS profiles, orchestrator policies, and infrastructure capabilities